 - Use a ricer tool.
 This is the one I use.

 - Use just enough flour to form the dough and not a bit more.
-It's really that simple!
+Only knead long enough to form a cohesive mass.
+Too much kneading will produce excess gluten which makes the gnocchi tough.

 - Extra all-purpose bench flour should be used to roll out the gnocchi dough as needed.